-It is my view that the processes undertaken in the course of the preparation of the Local Plan by Warwick District Council denied the public, councillors and other consultees genuine participation in the plan making process by:
+It is our view that the processes undertaken in the course of the preparation of the local plan by the District Council denied the public, councillors and other consultees genuine participation in the plan making process by:- a) ignoring representations and/or delaying the council's responses to the representations until the plan had moved forward irrevocably b) using delay of consideration of representations as a tool to enable pre-empting of the local plan by enabling developers and landowners to submit applications for development of the southern areas to which numerous and serious objections and representations had been lodged and not resolved.

-using delay of consideration of representations as a tool to enable pre-empting of the Local Plan by enabling developers and landowners to submit applications for development of the southern areas, to which numerous and serious objections and representations have been lodged and not resolved; and operating a regime where the threat of "pre-determination" was used in contravention of the spirit of the Localism Act 2012 as a means (unintentionally or not) of quelling proper debate in council on planning issues.
+and c) operating a regime where the threat of "pre-determination" was used in contravention of the spirit of the Localism Act 2012 as a means (unintentionally or not) of quelling proper debate in council and councillor involvement in community debate on planning issues.